OsmosysSoftware/osm-transcript-summarizer/apps/api/docs/block-diagram.md

 ### **2\.
 GraphQL API**

-- - The core component of a project created with NestJS, this is responsible for accepting the incoming requests made by the user/application for creating a transcript summary.
+    - The core component, created with NestJS, is responsible for accepting the incoming requests made by the user/application for creating a transcript summary.
     - A status response is sent back to the user/PWA to signify if the file has been successfully summarized or if any errors were encountered.
     - Upon receiving the request, the API stores the received job ID and other necessary details in the database.